neurodata-cobalt/cobalt/docs/group/Sprint2_details.md

 ___
 # Details:

-#### Documentation of all released code must be compliant with Nature Module.
-And all python code must be pip installable.
-#### Each week, report on both qualitative and quantitative improvements of performance.

 1. Registration package - we will have a complete registration package that includes both affine and LDDMM registration, and evaluation.
 To begin, I will evaluate daniel's registration of Control9 and show to ailey.
 If registration meets spec, then will be tested on all `Insula*` 🧠 on the boss and shown to Brian for evaluation.
 Code will be made available on [Github](https://github.com/neurodata/ndreg) and [Docker Hub](https://hub.docker.com/r/neurodata/ndreg/).